 The role of the adult school crossing guard is to provide children with a safe crossing of the roadway and to model appropriate street skills and behavior to young children.
 NJ Safe Routes to School compiles resources and tools to support school crossing guards and assist traffic safety officers.

 New Jersey Crossing Guard Training Program: Check here for information on crossing guard training sessions conducted throughout New Jersey or to find more resources if you already attended crossing guard training.

 Crossing Guard Resources:

-This model policy was developed as a guide for New Jersey municipalities seeking to adopt a School Crossing Guard Policy.
+Model Municipal Crossing Guard Policy (PDF) – Developed as a guide for NJ municipalities seeking to adopt a School Crossing Guard Policy.

-Training, policies and procedures for Crossing Guards in New Jersey based on results of research on the state of school crossing guard training and work conditions in New Jersey, and current best practices in use throughout the country.
+More Than Crossing Streets (PDF) – Training, policies and procedures for Crossing Guards in New Jersey based on results of research on the state of school crossing guard training and work conditions in New Jersey.

 “Stop and Stay Stopped” Law for Pedestrians